markround/nkp-cluster-cleaner/README.md

 _Disclaimer: This is a personal project and is in no way supported/endorsed by, or otherwise connected to Nutanix_

 ## NKP Catalog Application
 See the documentation at [docs/nkp.md](./docs/nkp.md) for details on how to deploy the application as a NKP catalog application, running inside the NKP Management Cluster itself.
-This is the recommended way to run the application as it includes the scheduled tasks and web interface with no further configuration needed.
+This is the recommended way to run the application as it includes the scheduled tasks, web interface and analytics with no further configuration needed.

 ## Strategy
 - Any cluster without an `expires` label will be deleted.